33 Most Interesting Facts About Rolex Submariner

 26. The Institute for DeepSea Research in Cannes issued a report on Oct.
 26, 1953, about the Rolex Submariner

 They had made five months of tests with the watch, which consisted of 132 dives in depths of 12 to 60 meters.
-The report said that they experienced no water inside the watch or moisture inside of the glass like they have experienced with other dive watches.
+The report said that they experienced no water inside the watch or moisture inside of the glass as they have experienced with other dive watches.

 27. The Rolex originally had a bezel that rotated in both directions